aphp/redcap-helmchart/README.md

 - *What REDCap feature can I use?*

   This Chart aims to deploy REDCap in an evironment that looks 'familiar' for the application, so you should be able to use any feature you'd use in a more traditional context.
-  At the Greater Paris University Hospitals, we use this chart in production for a yeat on several projet.
+  At the Greater Paris University Hospitals, we use this chart in production for a year on several projects.
 It is possible though that with time, new versions of REDCap will need extra dependencies to be available on the PHP FPM server.
 If it's the case, the corresponding container image will be released.

 - *How secure is it?*

-  With its many parameters, and the exposition of several admin pages like cronjob ot install, this installation will be as secure as its configuration.
-This chart offers many security feature (containerisation, rootless processes, traffic isolation with network policies), so be sure to check them, and to have a comprehensive view of your installation!
+  With its many parameters, and the exposition of several admin pages like cronjob or install, this installation will be as secure as its configuration.
+This chart offers many security feature (containerisation, rootless processes, traffic isolation with network policies, etc.), so be sure to check them, and to have a comprehensive view of your installation!

 - *How can I update it?*